ku-nlp/KWDLC/README.md

 lines, the lines starting with "*" denote "bunsetsu," the lines starting with "+" denote basic phrases, and the other lines denote morphemes.

-The line of morphemes is based on the output the morphological analyzer, JUMAN.
+The line of morphemes is the same as the output of the morphological analyzers, JUMAN and Juman++.
 This information includes surface string, reading, lemma, part of speech (POS), fine-grained POS, conjugate type, and conjugate form. "*" means that its field is not available.
+Note that this format is slightly different from KWDLC 1.0, which adopted the same format as Kyoto University Text Corpus 4.0.

 The line starting with "*" represents "bunsetsu," which is a conventional unit for dependency in Japanese.
 "Bunsetsu" consists of